stellar/django-polaris/docs/sep-10.rst

 .. _`SEP-10 Stellar Web Authentication`: https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0010.md

-Polaris requires the anchor to activate SEP-10 in order to use any of the other SEPs other than SEP-1.
 As defined by the `SEP-10 Stellar Web Authentication`_ specification,

 .. epigraph::

     `This SEP defines the standard way for clients such as wallets or exchanges to create authenticated web sessions on behalf of a user who holds a Stellar account.
 A wallet may want to authenticate with any web service which requires a Stellar account ownership verification, for example, to upload KYC information to an anchor in an authenticated way as described in SEP-12.`

+Most Polaris endpoints require a SEP-10 authentication token, refered to as the JWT, and Polaris includes an easily enabled implemenation of SEP-10 that clients can use to obtain these tokens.

+It is also possile to host a SEP-10 server independent of your Polaris deployment as long as secret used to generate the signature of each token matches the value assigned to Polaris' :term:`SERVER_JWT_KEY` environment variable.
+In this case, the following steps can be skipped.

 Configure Settings
 ==================